withastro/roadmap/proposals/0046-astro-env.md

 ## Secret variables using `Astro.env`

-The issue restrict secret variables usage inside `.astro` files (or endpoints `context`).
-It's common to be able to use it outside, eg. in `.ts`
+The issue with this approach is that secrets usage is restricted to the Astro context (`.astro` files or endpoints/middlewares `context`), althought it's common to be able to use it outside, eg. in `.ts` files.

 ## Using zod